DevPieter/Sees/README.md

 }
 ```

-The code above can be simplified by using a `record` instead of a normal class.
+### Creating a new event using records

+You can simplify the creation of a new event by using records.

 1. Create a new record.
 2. Implement the `Event` interface.